 Weever fish and jellyfish stings

 The weever fish is a small fish with venomous spines on its back.
 If you step on one, the sting can be very painful.
-For weever fish stings, the RNLI's advice is to place the affected area in water as hot as is comfortable, making sure you test the water first so you don't burn the person who has been stung.
+For weever fish stings, the RNLI's advice is to place the affected area in water as hot as is comfortable, making sure you test the water first, so you don't scald the person who has been stung.

 Read more about the potential perils of open water swimming.

-For information on how to treat stings and how to tell if a person needs urgent medical help, find out how to treat insect stings.
+For information on how to treat stings and how to tell if a person needs urgent medical help, read about how to treat insect stings.